Mangrove-Web-Development/devdocs/local-development/sync.md

 ```bash
 docker-compose run util
 ```
-You command line is now within the Util container.
+Your command line is now within the Util container.
 To exit the container and return to your normal terminal, use the `exit` command.